Sedum hirsutum All.

 Sedum hirsutum subsp. hirsutum, Oreosedum hirsutum, Rosularia hirsuta

-Sedum hirsutum is a perennial succulent plant with dense low clusters of Rosularia-like rosettes on erect stems up to 2 inches (5 cm) long.
-Leaves are up to 0.4 inch (1 cm) long, elliptic, flattened above, pubescent and light green.
-Flowers are five, rarely 6-petalled, up to 0.3 inch (7 mm) long, white with somewhat united petals in a pubescent, few-flowered inflorescence.
+Sedum hirsutum is a perennial, succulent plant with dense, low clusters of Rosularia-like rosettes on erect stems up to 2 inches (5 cm) long.
+The leaves are up to 0.4 inch (1 cm) long, elliptic, flattened above, light green and pubescent.
+The flowers are 5-, rarely 6-petaled, up to 0.3 inch (8 mm) long, white with somewhat united petals in a pubescent, few-flowered inflorescence.

 How to Grow and Care